 </div>

 Excluding the container from this chain is a common mistake.
-Even though`.row` isn’t directly dependent on container styles, if you don’t specify a container, one of the internal indentation compensations will be lost, and content for different viewport sizes won’t be aligned properly.
+The`.row` isn’t directly dependent on container styles, but we can lose the internal indentation compensations and the content alignment for different viewport

 The Hexlet support team or other students will answer you.